SC lauds Centre’s conservation drive as India’s tigers see 6% growth

 This positive development marks a significant improvement over the last decade, with the number of tigers rising from 2,226 in 2014 to 3,682 in 2022.
 Satisfied with the progress, the court decided to close the public interest litigation (PIL) proceedings.

-According to the government’s latest status report, regions like Central India, the Shivalik Hills, and the Gangetic plains saw notable increases in tiger populations, particularly in Madhya Pradesh, Uttarakhand, and Maharashtra.
-However, some areas, such as the Western Ghats, experienced localized declines.
+According to the government’s latest status report, regions such as central India, the Shivalik Hills, and the Gangetic plains saw notable increases in tiger populations, particularly in Madhya Pradesh, Uttarakhand, and Maharashtra.
+However, some areas, such as the Western Ghats, experienced localised declines.

-India’s tiger population is primarily concentrated in 53 dedicated tiger reserves, covering 75,796 square kilometers or 2.3% of the country’s total land area.
-The reserves with the highest tiger numbers include Corbett National Park in Uttarakhand, which reported 260 tigers, followed by Bandipur (150) and Nagarhole (141) in Karnataka.
+India’s tiger population is primarily concentrated in 53 dedicated tiger reserves, covering 75,796 square kilometers – 2.3% of the country’s total land area.
+The reserves with the highest tiger numbers include Corbett National Park, which reported 260 tigers, followed by Bandipur (150) and Nagarhole (141).

 The estimated figure of 3,682 tigers is an average, with the population likely ranging between 3,167 and 3,925.
 These estimates are based on the number of unique tigers captured on camera, along with an extrapolation of tigers that may not have been photographed.

 While the 2024 tiger deaths are still under investigation, the status report revealed that 115 of the 181 deaths in 2023 are also under scrutiny.
-The report noted that 44 tigers died of natural causes in 2023, 9 were victims of poaching, and 7 died due to unnatural reasons not related to poaching, while 6 deaths were due to seizures.
+The report noted that 44 tigers died of natural causes in 2023, nine were victims of poaching, and seven died due to unnatural reasons not related to poaching, while six deaths were due to seizures.